-- 1. Cell phones and electronic devices may be used before school, after school, at lunch, at break, and walking between classes. - 2.
-During class periods or assemblies, cell phones and iPod digital music players, etc. must be turned off and out of visual sight in classrooms, assemblies, and in any other learning environment.
-Cell phones may not be used for any reason (including talking, listening, ringing, text messaging, checking the time, taking pictures, etc.) and must be powered off except with a classroom teacher's expressed permission.
-(BP/AR 6163.4) - 3.
-Students displaying or using cell phones or iPod digital music players, etc. in the classroom or inappropriately will be subject to disciplinary measures and be considered in defiance. - 4.
-Theft of any electronic items will not be investigated by school personnel.
-The District is not responsible for personal items, including cellular devices. - 5.
+- 2. During class periods or assemblies, cell phones and iPod digital music players, etc. must be turned off and out of visual sight in classrooms, assemblies, and in any other learning environment.
+Cell phones may not be used for any reason (including talking, listening, ringing, text messaging, checking the time, taking pictures, etc.) and must be powered off except with a classroom teacher's expressed permission. per-(BP/AR 6163.4)- - Students displaying or using cell phones or iPod digital music players, etc. in the classroom or inappropriately will be subject to disciplinary measures and be considered in defiance. - 4.
+Theft of any prohibited electronic items will not be investigated by school personnel. ; however, parents may file a theft report with the local police department.
+TUSD; however, parents may file a theft report with the local police department.
+The District TUSD is not responsible for personal items, including cellular devices. - 5.
 The use of any electronic listening or recording device in any classroom without the prior consent of the teacher and the Principal of the school disrupts and impairs the teaching process and such use is prohibited by law.
 (BP 5131; Education Codes 48901.5)